Bruce Baillie: Early life

-Baillie was born in Aberdeen, South Dakota on September 24, 1931. to Gladys and E. Kenneth Baillie.
+Baillie was born in Aberdeen, South Dakota, on September 24, 1931, to Gladys and E. Kenneth Baillie.
 His father, E. Kenneth Baillie, was a sculptor who taught at Northern State Teachers College.
 After graduating high school, Baillie served in the Navy during the Korean War.
-He studied art at the University of Minnesota and UC Berkeley before studying filmmaking at the London School of Film Technique.
+He studied art at the University of Minnesota and the University of California, Berkeley, before studying filmmaking at the London School of Film Technique.

 Career

-Baillie moved to Canyon, California in 1960, working as a longshoreman and making short films.
+Baillie moved to Canyon, California, in 1960, working as a longshoreman and making short films.
 He got a projector and army surplus screen to put on shows in his backyard.
 Chick Strand and Ernest Callenbach became involved with the exhibition program, known as Canyon Cinema, and eventually they began holding screenings around the Bay Area.

 Also, in 1961, Baillie, along with friend and fellow cinematic artist Chick Strand, founded San Francisco Cinematheque.

 His body of cinematic work includes Quick Billy, To Parsifal, Mass for the Dakota Sioux, Castro Street, All My Life, Valentin de las Sierras, and Tung.